MentalMasochist/infoviz_project/README.md

 ToDo
 ----
 - RB
+	- [ ] we should change click-queries to double click functions
+	- [ ] do we need to limit the number o fauthors returned by the network graph
 	- [ ] size encoding for author graph
+	- [ ] querying 2 subjects doesn't seem to work appropriately
 	- [ ] handle when Null query is returned
+	- [ ] Add titles to graphs
+	- [ ] create paper for instructors
+	- [ ] see if you can click a button through javascript
+	- [ ] check what search can be done with subject
+	- [ ] need to handle edge cases
+		- [ ] when there are no results found
+		- [ ] opening webpage
+				- use some static data here
+	- [ ] graph titles
+	- [x] subject mapping
+	- [x] DB Query needs to use full name now
 	- [x] Finish data build
 	- [x] Move SH queries to PHP
 	- [x] Get php to reurn multiple Query results